Pellotine

-Pharmacology and effects
+Use and effects

-Doses of 8 to 10 mg of isolated pellotine are known to cause convulsions in frogs.
-When injected subcutaneously to humans, participants have reported drowsiness and a desire not to exert any physical or mental effort, with one study reporting it to have hypnotic effects.
+Pellotine has been studied in humans and found to produce hypnotic effects in clinical studies.
+When injected subcutaneously to humans, participants have reported drowsiness and a desire not to exert any physical or mental effort.
 It is also reported to lower blood pressure and heart rate.
-Pellotine produced no hallucinogenic effects in humans at doses of up to 250 mg.
+Pellotine produced no hallucinogenic effects in humans at doses of up to 240 mg.
 However, it has been reported to have a calming or sedative effect instead.
+On the other hand, one single study reported that pellotine produced hallucinations at a dose of 300 mg.